What is a sandfly/blackfly?

 Do sandflies transmit disease?

-They can transmit so-called ‘avian malaria' which affects birds, but are not known to carry or transmit diseases that affect people.
+In New Zealand, they can transmit so-called ‘avian malaria’ which affects birds, but are not known to carry or transmit diseases that affect people.
 Many might say the bite alone is bad enough!

 How to treat sandfly bites